Do you know what steps can you take to become a Project Manager when you don't have any experience?

 To do this, there are three areas you need to focus on...

-When you are taking steps to become a Project Manager, your first priority is to excel in your current role.
+When you first start thinking about becoming a Project Manager, your first priority is to excel in your current role.
 Doing this will demonstrate that you are ready to take on the additional responsibility of leading a project.

 To be a rockstar in your current role, you first need to know what is expected of you in that role.
 Your goal is to exceed those expectations.